Our D.N.P. Pediatric Nurse Primary & Acute Practitioner program features:

-- Integrated curriculum that prepares graduates for both primary and acute care certification
+- An integrated curriculum that prepares graduates for both primary and acute care certification.

 - Interprofessional and student-centered education with practicing nurse practitioner faculty.